pluralsight/PSOperations/README.md

 [![codebeat badge](https://codebeat.co/badges/5a8fa0e4-178b-499b-9947-98bf69013b7f)](https://codebeat.co/projects/github-com-pluralsight-psoperations) ![](https://travis-ci.org/pluralsight/PSOperations.svg)

-PSOperations is a framework that leverages the power of NSOperation and NSOperationQueue.
+PSOperations is a framework that leverages the power of Operation (formerly NSOperation) and OperationQueue (formerly NSOperationQueue).
 It enables you to use operations more easily in all parts of your project.

 This is an adaptation of the sample code provided in the [Advanced NSOperations](https://developer.apple.com/videos/wwdc/2015/?id=226) session of WWDC 2015.